 Short-Term and Long-Term Effects of a Mood ImbalancePeople with mood disorders tend to alienate friends and family.
 They often have trouble in school and at work and have difficulty keeping a job.
 Those with mania tend to have problems with authority figures.
 Those with depression have a high risk of suicide.
 With mania comes the risk of death, injury, or trauma caused by reckless and dangerous behavior.

 Self-Assessment for Mood DisordersMood disorder tests are available on the Internet, but their reliability is questionable.
 If you suspect you have depression or bipolar disorder, you should speak with a doctor.
 Talk to your general practitioner, who should be able to help you or refer you to a mental health professional.

-CounselingIndividual counseling plays an important role in treatment of Mood Disorders.
-Willing Ways is a state of the art facility with highly trained and experienced professionals who work with the patient and teach them the skills by which they can live with the daily stream of life happily.
+CounselingIndividual counseling plays an important role in the treatment of Mood Disorders.
+Willing Ways is a state-of-the-art facility with highly trained and experienced professionals who work with the patient and teach them the skills by which they can live with the daily stream of life happily.

 Getting Help for a Mood DisorderIf you need help finding treatment on mood disorder, please don’t hesitate to Contact Us.
 We are here 24/7 to assist you.

 Psychotic depression is a subtype of major depression that occurs when a severe depressive illness includes some form of psychosis.
 The psychosis could be hallucinations, delusions, or some other break with reality.
 Psychotic depression affects almost one out of every four people admitted to the hospital for the treatment of depression

 Symptoms of psychosisA person who is psychotic is out of touch with reality, (National Institute of Mental Health).
 Being through psychosis (psychotic episodes) means experiencing:

 - Delusions – thoughts or beliefs that are unlikely to be true